darciew/inspector-code/README.md

 As a User
 So that I know a username doesn't exist
-I would like to be shown a message
+I would like to be shown an error message
 ```